What is Transition Assistance?

 Because Transition Assistance is considered official duty, service members are not required to take leave to attend.

-The three Career Track workshops – Accessing Higher Education, Career Technical Training and Entrepreneurship – are important supplements to the mandatory parts of Transition GPS and can help service members meet Career Readiness Standards prior to their retirement or separation.
+The three Career Track workshops – Accessing Managing Your Education, Vocational Technical Training and Entrepreneurship – are important supplements to the mandatory parts of Transition and can help service members meet Career Readiness Standards prior to their retirement or separation.

 As part of the 5-Day Workshop, the Department of Labor Employment Workshop (DOLEW) covers many important subjects, including resume writing, and all eligible service members are encouraged to attend.
 However, attendance at the DOLEW is not mandatory for service members meeting at least one of the following criteria: